mkideal/next/docs/en/api.md

 <h6><a id="user-content-Object_UsedType_-File" target="_self">.File</a></h6>

-`.File` represents the file containing the used type.
+`.File` represents the file where the type is used.

 <h6><a id="user-content-Object_UsedType_-Type" target="_self">.Type</a></h6>